 With 16.3% of operating cash flow coming from questionable sources, Perry Ellis International investors should take a closer look at the underlying numbers.
 Within the questionable cash flow figure plotted in the TTM period above, other operating activities (which can include deferred income taxes, pension charges, and other one-off items) provided the biggest boost, at 11.1% of cash flow from operations.
 Overall, the biggest drag on FCF came from changes in accounts receivable, which represented 25.5% of cash from operations.

 Most investors don't keep tabs on their companies' cash flow.
 I think that's a mistake.
 If you take the time to read past the headlines and crack a filing now and then, you're in a much better position to spot potential trouble early.
 Better yet, you'll improve your odds of finding the underappreciated home-run stocks that provide the market's best returns.

 We can help you keep tabs on your companies with My Watchlist, our free, personalized stock tracking service.

 Add Perry Ellis International to My Watchlist.

-At the time thisarticle was published Seth Jayson had no position in any company mentioned here at the time of publication.
+Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-Motley Fool newsletter services have recommended buying shares of Perry Ellis International.
+The Motley Fool owns shares of Perry Ellis.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.